A Donaldson-Uhlenbeck-Yau theorem for normal varieties and semistable bundles on degenerating families

 \begin{exam} In the construction, let $X$ be a Riemann surface of $g\geq 1$ and $V$ be a point $p$.
 In this case, one readily checks that $\overline{C(V)}=\P^1$ while $X_0$ has to be singular since its arithmetic genus is $g\geq 1$. \end{exam}

 \begin{exam} In the construction, if $X$ is Fano or a simply connected Calabi-Yau manifold, $X_0$ always coincides with $\overline{C(V)}$. \end{exam}

 \begin{exam} In the construction, we take $X=\P^n$, $L=\O(k)$ and $V$ to be a degree $k$ smooth hypersurface.
-In this case, it is known that $V$ must be projectively normal (see Exercise $8.4$ in Chapter II in \cite{Hartshorne:77}).
+In this case, it is known that $V$ must be projectively normal (see \cite[Ex.\ II.8.4]{Hartshorne:77}).
 Furthermore, all the conditions in Lemma \ref{lem1.4} are satisfied.
 The central fiber $X_0$ is normal and $X_0=\overline{C(V)}$.
 When $k=1$, we know $\overline{C(V)}=\P^{n}$. \end{exam}